-It is my intention with this site to eventually build up a vast archive of slasher film reviews ranging from early slashers from the sixties to those released in the present day.
+It is my intention with this site to eventually build up a vast archive of slasher film reviews ranging from early proto-slashers to those released in the present day.
 The slasher boom period of course occurred in the eighties so as such many of the reviews will feature films from that decade though I do watch a lot of modern slashers as well so this should ensure a good mix of material to analyse.
 In many ways in fact I actually prefer modern slashers to those from the eighties though I realise I'm probably in the minority with this way of thinking.
 Though many mainstream films will be featured I'll also be covering a lot of lesser known independent films including those with very small or even micro budgets.
 With these lower budget efforts I do try and take the limited funds into account when delivering my final grade.
 I usually add one review a week most commonly on a Monday or Tuesday.
 I list films that begin with "A" or "The" under the next letter so for example The Prowler would be found under P and not T.

 For the most part I'll do my best to not reveal any major plot spoilers in the main body of the reviews though of course on occasion I'll need to do so in order to discuss the point or observation that I wish to make.
 In these instances I'll do my best to add a spoiler warning.
 At the conclusion of each review beneath the verdict score out of ten I'll include a body count which I'll try and ensure is as accurate as possible.
 For this list I don't generally count deaths that have occurred in flashback or dream sequences.
 This body count list will of course contain major spoilers so is best avoided if you haven't seen the film in question.

 If you have found my site then you almost certainly know of these ones as well but if not be sure to check them out.
-Sadly unlike the first two neither Hysteria-Lives or a A Slash Above but it sadly isn’t around anymore.
+At one time there was another popular slasher review site by name of A Slash Above but it sadly isn’t around anymore.
 You can however still sometimes find A Slash Above reviews if looking under the critic section on the IMDB.

 Casting the spotlight on the slasher genre